TheLartians/NDArray/README.md

-Note: this is a legacy project and currently not in active maintenance.
+Note: this is a legacy project and not actively maintained.

 # Lars::NDArray